|

 MT B medium-shallow, for all small bore trombones

-MT B+ muses C shanks
+MT B+ uses C shanks

 MT C medium-shallow, for all small bore trombones